valerievazq/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    THE HTML MARK-UPS THAT GIVE MEANING TO THE CONTENT OF THE PAGE.
+FOR EXAMPLE, TAGS LIKE <P> FOR A PARAGRAPH, <H1> - <H6> FOR HEADING TAGS, <BUTTON> ETC.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    DISPLAY: BLOCK WILL START ON A NEW LINE, KIND OF LIKE ADDING A LINE BREAK.
+INLINE: BLOCK DOES NOT, IT STAYS ON THE SAME LINE, HENCE "INLINE".

 3. What are the 4 areas of the box model?